mletowski/pegi/README.md

 The program reads user grammar from the grammar_file and tries to parse the files given as arguments.

 ## Syntax of grammar description ("metagrammar")

-*See pegi.peg file in examples subdirectory for the metagrammar definition *
+See pegi.peg file in examples subdirectory for the metagrammar definition.

- *... to be completed ... *
+... to be completed ...

 ## Future plans